If you need to pay off debt, pile up savings or just have a little extra cash in your pocket, a side hustle can help you achieve your goal.

 You can get a piece of that, too.
 Here are five great side jobs where you’ll find good pay, flexible hours and plenty of perks, both now and in the coming years.

-Enjoy the medical lingo tossed arund on TV shows like “Chicago Med," "Rosewood" and “Grey’s Anatomy”?
+Do you groove on the medical lingo tossed around on TV shows like “Chicago Med” and “Grey’s Anatomy”?
 Then you might just like working as a medical transcriber.

-Workers transcribe audio recordings created by doctors and other health care professionals into readable reports.
-Although specialized training is helpful because of the complex medical lingo and the critical need for accuracy, many employers are glad to offer on-the-job training, according to the Bureau of Labor Statistics.
-Better yet, the job conditions are cushy: Most are in comfortable office settings and telecommuting is common.
+Given the complexity of the language and the critical need for accuracy, specialized training is helpful.
+But many employers are glad to offer on-the-job training, according to the U.S. Bureau of Labor Statistics, or BLS.
+And, the job conditions can be cushy: Most are in comfortable office settings, and telecommuting is common.

-You might have made a few dollars mowing lawns as a kid, and the opportunity to make some cash taking care of greenery may be even better as an adult.
+You might have made a couple of bucks mowing lawns as a kid.
+For adults, taking care of greenery can be much more lucrative.

 Common tasks for those in the field include mowing, planting, raking and edging.
 If you’re cooped up in an office for most of your working life, spending some time outside while banking some money can be the perfect antidote.

 You won’t need any special training to pick up a leaf blower or a shovel, and you’ll have the satisfaction of seeing the results of your work over time.

 The pay averages $15.70 an hour, and you can make more or less depending on the location.
 There’s a lot of potential for job seekers, with 6 percent job growth expected by 2024, according to the Bureau of Labor Statistics.